Permabear meaning – A Special Kind Of A Stupid

 Permabear - A Special Kind Of A Stupid One

-Being a Permabear is a recipe for disaster
+Being a Permabear is a recipe for disaster.

-The solution is simple
+The solution is simple.

-Focus on the simple factors, for that is what helps determine the trend; factors such as mass sentiment, and extreme patterns (technical analysis) on the charts.
+Focus on the simple factors, for that is what helps determine the trend; factors such as mass sentiment and extreme patterns (technical analysis) are on the charts.
 The news is not an essential factor; in fact, toilet paper has more relevance than news; at least it serves a noble function; one cannot say the same of news.

 Marc Faber is a classic example of A PermaBear that is full of rubbish